open-telemetry/oteps/0001-metric-pre-defined-labels.md

 ## Explanation

 In the current proposal, Metrics are used for _common_ pre-aggregated metric types, whereas Raw statistics are used for uncommon and vendor-specific aggregations.
-The optimization and the usability advantages gained with pre-defined labels should be extended to Raw statistics because they equally important and equally applicable.
+The optimization and the usability advantages gained with pre-defined labels should be extended to Raw statistics because they are equally important and equally applicable.

 For example, where the application wants to compute a histogram of some value (e.g., latency), there's good reason to pre-aggregate such information.
 In this exampler, this allows an implementation to effienctly export the histogram of latencies "grouped" into individual results by label value(s).